hakandilek/cse100/README.md

  * Do not forget to push after commiting.
 You can find information on the Internet how to do it.
 Active learning is a part of this homework.
  * Do not delete each others' names.
 You might need to "merge" NAMEs.txt file.
 If you have a collusion.
  * If you delete another names of other class mates, you'll get no points.
+ * Do not send any files via Email.
+Submission via email will not be accepted.
  * Good Luck and have fun!